riscv/docs-dev-guide/README.md

 rvm use system
 ```

-- Switch to RVM-managed versions 2.5.9 for use in building pdf:
+- Switch to RVM-managed version 2.5.9 for use in building pdf:

 ```cmd
 rvm use 2.5.9